T

 Insider tips

-• Learn a few basic Mandarin phrases; while many tourist areas have English, it can be helpful.
+• Learn a few basic Mandarin phrases; it's appreciated.

-• Download a VPN if you need access to Western social media and search engines.
+• Download a VPN if you need access to blocked international websites.

-• Carry cash for smaller vendors and local transport, though mobile payments (Alipay/WeChat Pay) are increasingly common.
+• Carry cash for smaller vendors, though mobile payments are increasingly common.

 Packing highlights